-Till now, researchers have been evaluating RNFLT in patients with glaucoma (both POAG and normal tension glaucoma) and patients of T2 DM separately.
-To the best of our knowledge no study has been conducted to compare changes in RNFLT in patients of POAG and patients of POAG with T2 DM.
-Hence, this study was carried out to evaluate the effect of POAG on RNFLT and compare it with RNFLT in patients of POAG with T2 DM.
+Till now, researchers have been evaluating RNFLT in patients with glaucoma (both POAG and normal tension glaucoma) and patients of T2DM separately.
+To the best of our knowledge literature search showed that no study has been conducted to correlate changes in RNFLT in patients of POAG and DM.
+Hence this study was carried out to evaluate the effect of POAG on RNFLT in patients of DM and compare it with RNFLT in patients having only type 2 DM.